-Thankfully, she took my advice and we went with a balanced piece of mixed opinions, showing that all views are important and she was honest enough to show that it’s not all good news.
+It’s far better to go with a balanced piece of mixed opinions, showing that all views are important and you are honest enough to show that it’s not all good news.

-This got me thinking about the many levels of messaging that are involved in communication.
-For example, there’s the messages you think you’ve given; the straight-forward, literal meaning of the words you use; what your audience thinks you’ve said; what they think you meant; ‘accidental’ messages…
+There are many levels of messaging in communications.
+There’s the messages you think you’ve given; the straight-forward, literal meaning of the words you use; what your audience thinks you’ve said; what they think you meant; ‘accidental’ messages…

 It’s no wonder communication so often goes wrong when there’s all this going on!

 Not always so straight-forward, or indeed so literal, after all!
-So again, keep it simple to avoid misunderstandings.
+So again, keep it simple.

 For example, you may decide to invite everyone to an off-site meeting to announce an exciting new investment programme, but if you use the meeting room at a local hotel which you last used to announce redundancies, the invite will probably carry the (inadvertent) message that there’s more bad news on the way.